Firebase Auth vs Supabase Auth for Solo Developers

 If you prefer PostgreSQL, SQL, and relational data modeling, choose Supabase Auth.
 The RLS integration is powerful, data ownership is real, and the open-source foundation means you're never truly locked in.

 If you're building a mobile app or prefer NoSQL, choose Firebase Auth.
-The native SDKs are more mature, anonymous auth is a real feature advantage, and the Firebase ecosystem (Analytics, Crashlytics, Messaging) adds value beyond just auth.
+The native SDKs are more mature, the mobile OAuth flows are more polished, and the Firebase ecosystem (Analytics, Crashlytics, Messaging) adds value beyond just auth.

 My recommendation: for web apps, Supabase Auth edges ahead because of PostgreSQL, RLS, and open-source advantages.
 For mobile apps, Firebase Auth is still the more polished choice.
 Let your database preference and platform choice guide the auth decision, because these tools are both strong enough that the auth layer won't be the bottleneck.